Learning Nonlinear Functions Using Regularized Greedy Forest: Experiments

 The results shown in Table \ref{tab:rsyn} are in the root mean square error (RMSE) averaged over three runs.
 In each run, randomly chosen 2K data points were used for training and the number of test data points was 20K.
 The parameters were chosen by 2-fold cross validation on the training data.
 Since the task is regression, the loss function for RGF and GBDT were set to square loss.
 RGF used here is the most basic version, which does $L_2$ regularization with one parameter $\lambda$ for both forest growing and weight correction. $\lambda$ was chosen from $\{1,0.1,0.01\}$.
 For GBDT, we used R package {\tt gbm}\footnote{ In the rest of the paper, {\tt gbm} was used for the GBDT experiments unless otherwise specified. } \cite{Ridgeway:07a}.
 The tree size (in terms of the number of leaf nodes) and the shrinkage parameter were chosen from $\{5,10,15,20,25\}$ and $\{0.5,0.1,0.05,0.01,0.005,0.001\}$, respectively.
 Table \ref{tab:rsyn} shows that RMSE achieves smaller error than GBDT on all types of datasets.

 RGF with \regMiner\ with the sibling constraints further improves RMSE over \rgfLeaf\ by 0.0315, 0.0210, 0.0033 on the 5-leaf, 10-leaf, and 20-leaf synthesized datasets, respectively.
 RGF with \regMiner\ without the sibling constraints also achieved the similar performances.
 Based on the amount of improvements, \regMiner\ appears to be more effective on simpler targets.
 Figure \ref{fig:rsynfig} plots RMSE in relation to the model size in terms of the number of basis functions or leaf nodes.
+RGF produces better RMSE at all the model sizes; in other words, to achieve similar RMSE, RGF requires a smaller model than GBDT.

 The synthesized datasets used in this section are provided with the RGF software.